VideoSummarization/VSST/README.md

 # VSST
 Here we provide the code for the following paper:

-    Imbalanced Video Summarization via Spatio-Temporal Deep Architecture, paper id #860, CVPR 2017
+    Imbalanced Video Summarization via Spatio-Temporal Deep Architecture

 ### Updates
 - Nov 21, 2016